-The USB communication connector, CN5, CN6, and CN7 connectors on the driver are not electrically insulated.
+The USB communication connector and CN7 connector on the driver are not electrically insulated.
 When grounding the positive terminal of the power supply, do not connect any equipment (PC, etc.) whose negative terminal is grounded.
 Doing so may cause the driver and this equipment to short, damaging both.
 When connecting, do not ground equipment.

-Saving data to the non-volatile memory
+• Storing data in the non-volatile memory